manticoresoftware/manticoresearch-java/docs/UtilsApi.md

 ## sql

-> Map&lt;String, Object&gt; sql(body)
+> Map&lt;String, Object&gt; sql(body, rawResponse)

 Perform SQL requests

 Run a query in SQL format.
-Expects a query parameters string that can be in two modes:
+Expects a query string passed through `body` parameter and `rawResponse` parameter that defines a format of response:
-* Select only query as `query=SELECT * FROM myindex`.
-The query string MUST be URL encoded
+* `rawResponse` parameter can be set to false for Select only queries, e.g., `SELECT * FROM myindex`.
+The query string MUST be URL encoded in such cases.
-* any type of query in format `mode=raw&query=SHOW TABLES`.
-The string must be as is (no URL encoding) and `mode` must be first.
+* `rawResponse` parameter can be set to true for any type of query (including Select qieries as well) , e.g., `SHOW TABLES`.
+The query string must be as it is (no URL encoding).
 The response object depends on the query executed.
 In select mode the response has same format as `/search` operation.